maxbyte9p/oelabox/docs/topics/about-TechnicalAspectsOfOelaBox.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->
 # Technical Aspects of Oela Box
-Oela Box relies on a collection of various software and ideas.

 ## Vagrant
 Oela Box relies heavily on Vagrant to create and bring up the virtual machines that encompass the overall development infrastructure for Enterprise Linux.
 Vagrant's ease of use and programmable Vagrant files make it a great choice for Oela Box.
 It makes it incredibly easy to spin up virtual machines for testing and development.
 I have also found it useful for creating a micro infrastructure in a box for Enterprise Linux development.